Narayan Das (footballer)

-Narayan Das (নারায়ণ দাস; born 25 September 1993) is an Indian professional footballer who plays as a defender for a Kolkata based club, United Kolkata Sports Club.
+Narayan Das (নারায়ণ দাস; born 25 September 1993) is an Indian professional footballer who plays as a defender for a Goa based club, Sporting Clube De Goa.

 Career

 Early career

 Born in Tribeni, West Bengal, Das graduated from the Tata Football Academy in 2012 and signed with Pailan Arrows, the All India Football Federation's development team in the I-League on 24 October 2012.
 He made his professional debut for the club four days later on 28 October 2012 against Salgaocar.
 He came on as a halftime substitute for Pritam Kotal and earned a yellow card in the 72nd minute as Pailan Arrows drew the match 0–0.
 Das scored the first goal of his career on 18 November 2012 against Prayag United.
 His 84th-minute goal managed to equalize the score at 1–1 but four minutes later Lalkamal Bhowmick found the winner for Prayag United and saw Pailan Arrows fall 2–1.
 The next match saw Das on the scoresheet again, this time against Sporting Goa.
 His 54th-minute strike was the only goal in a 1–0 victory for Pailan Arrows.